-Applicants with qualifications other than HKDSE results (for example, IB, GCE/INT A-Level, GSAT, OSSD, and Sub-degree, etc.) should apply through Non-JUPAS Admission Scheme for admission in the 2017-18 academic year.
+Applicants with qualifications other than HKDSE results (for example, IB, GCE/INT A-Level, GSAT, OSSD, and Sub-degree, etc.) should apply through Non-JUPAS Admission Scheme for admission.

 2.3 Will students with recognized HKALE equivalent or above qualifications (for example, IB, GCE/INT A-Level and Sub-degree) be admitted on Advanced Standing status?